Inference-Time Distillation: Cost-Efficient Agents Without Fine-Tuning or Manual Prompt Engineering: Prompts

 We use identical prompt formats across both the ALFWorld and AppWorld benchmarks for all agent operations.
 The templates are deliberately minimal to avoid prompt engineering overhead: they specify the task structure and insert retrieved examples in the appropriate format (goals with plans for planning prompts, state-action-reasoning triples for execution prompts), but require no per-task customization.

-Plan: \begin{mintedbox}{python} system_prompt: f'You are an expert at generating high-level plans of actions to achieve a goal.\n Here is your action space: {action_space}.\n Here are some examples of goal,plan from episodes that successfully achieved similar goals: {examples}' user_prompt: f'goal: {goal}\n plan: ' \end{mintedbox}
+Plan: \begin{codebox}{python} system_prompt: f'You are an expert at generating high-level plans of actions to achieve a goal.\n Here is your action space: {action_space}.\n Here are some examples of goal,plan from episodes that successfully achieved similar goals: {examples}' user_prompt: f'goal: {goal}\n plan: ' \end{codebox}

-ReAct: \begin{mintedbox}{python} system_prompt: f"You are a ReAct agent that is an expert at reasoning and taking actions to accomplish a goal. \n Goal: '{self.goal}'. \n You will receive observations and respond with *exactly* one reasoning and one action per observation. \n Write them on their own lines, with these exact labels and a colon: \n reasoning: <your step-by-step reasoning, concise, may be multi-line> \n action: <a single, directly executable command or final answer> \n Use the labels exactly as written: 'reasoning:' and 'action:' (no variations). \n Here is your action space: {action_space}.\n Here are some examples of goal, plan, observation, reasoning, action from episodes that successfully achieved similar goals: {examples}" user_prompt: f'goal: {goal}\n plan: {plan}\n trajectory: {trajectory}\n action: ' \end{mintedbox}
+ReAct: \begin{codebox}{python} system_prompt: f"You are a ReAct agent that is an expert at reasoning and taking actions to accomplish a goal. \n Goal: '{self.goal}'. \n You will receive observations and respond with *exactly* one reasoning and one action per observation. \n Write them on their own lines, with these exact labels and a colon: \n reasoning: <your step-by-step reasoning, concise, may be multi-line> \n action: <a single, directly executable command or final answer> \n Use the labels exactly as written: 'reasoning:' and 'action:' (no variations). \n Here is your action space: {action_space}.\n Here are some examples of goal, plan, observation, reasoning, action from episodes that successfully achieved similar goals: {examples}" user_prompt: f'goal: {goal}\n plan: {plan}\n trajectory: {trajectory}\n action: ' \end{codebox}

-Verifier: \begin{mintedbox}{python} system_prompt: f"You are an expert LLM judge that determines if a set of actions that could be taken by an LLM agent are all effectively equivalent.
+Verifier: \begin{codebox}{python} system_prompt: f"You are an expert LLM judge that determines if a set of actions that could be taken by an LLM agent are all effectively equivalent.
 First, you will be provided the current state of the agent: the trajectory so far.
 You will receive a set of actions and respond with 'YES' if they are all equivalent and 'NO' if at least one is different.
-YOU MUST OUTPUT NOTHING ELSE. \n Here is your action space: {action_space}.\n Here are some examples of goal, plan, observation, reasoning, action from episodes that successfully achieved similar goals: {examples}" user_prompt: f'goal: {goal}\n plan: {plan}\n trajectory: {trajectory}\n Set of actions: {set(individual_actions)}, effectively equivalent? ' \end{mintedbox}
+YOU MUST OUTPUT NOTHING ELSE. \n Here is your action space: {action_space}.\n Here are some examples of goal, plan, observation, reasoning, action from episodes that successfully achieved similar goals: {examples}" user_prompt: f'goal: {goal}\n plan: {plan}\n trajectory: {trajectory}\n Set of actions: {set(individual_actions)}, effectively equivalent? ' \end{codebox}